florisgravendeel/HUS/README.md

 ### Directory Layout
 ```
 .
 │
+├───.gitignore               # Tells Git which files to ignore in this GitHub repository
+├───docker-compose.yml       # A YAML file for running multi-container Docker applications
+├───README.md                # A text containing information about the other files in this project
+│
 ├───backend                  # Everything that has to do with the backend is in this folder
-│   ├───app
-│   └───Dockerfile           # Use this Dockerfile to build the backend-image for Docker
+│   ├───Dockerfile           # Use this Dockerfile to build the backend-image for Docker
+│   └───app
 │       ├───libary           # Python subpackage containing all the required libraries
+│       │   └───__init__.py  # Makes "library" a Python subpackage
 │       ├───routers          # Python subpackage for routing internet traffic
+│       │   └───__init__.py  # Makes "routers" a Python subpackage
 │       ├───sql_app          # Python subpackage for everything that belongs to the database
+│       │   └───__init__.py  # Makes "sql_app" a Python subpackage
 │       ├───main.py          # The main function is executed in this class
 │       └───requirements.txt # Contains a list all the packages needed by the backend
 │
-├───frontend                 # everything that has to do with the frontend is in this folder
+├───frontend                 # Everything that has to do with the frontend is in this folder
+│   ├───Dockerfile           # Use this Dockerfile to build the frontend-image for Docker
+│   ├───requirements.txt     # Contains a list all the packages needed by the frontend
+│   │
 │   ├───app
-│   ├───Dockerfile           # Use this Dockerfile to build the frontend-image for Docker
-│   ├───__init__.py          # The main function is executed in this file
-│   └───requirements.txt     # contains a list all the packages needed by the backend
-│       ├───libary           # Python subpackage containing all the required libraries
+│   │   ├───libary           # Python subpackage containing all the required libraries
+│   │   │   └───__init__.py  # Makes "library" a Python subpackage
+│   │   ├───pages            # Folder containing all the HTML files
-│       ├───routers          # Python subpackage for routing internet traffic
+│   │   ├───routers          # Python subpackage for routing internet traffic
+│   │   │   └───__init__.py  # Makes "routers" a Python subpackage
-│       └───sql_app          # Python subpackage for everything that belongs to the database
+│   │   ├───sql_app          # Python subpackage for everything that belongs to the database
+│   │   │   └───__init__.py  # Makes "pages" a Python subpackage
+│   │   ├───.env1            # VUE configuration file
+│   │   └───main.py          # The main function is executed in this class
+│   │
+│   ├───static
+│   │   ├───css              # Folder containing all .css files.
+│   │   ├───images           # Folder containing all images (.png, .jpg, .jpeg)
+│   │   └───js               # Folder containing all Javascript files
+│   │
+│   ├───templates            # Folder containing all Jinja templates
+│   │   └───include          # Has main elements used in building webpages (menu, header, footer, etc)
+│   └───__init__.py          # The main function is executed in this file
+│
 └───venv                     # This folder is invisible and it's used by the Python Interpreter.
 ```

 This is our directory layout, nothing special about.
 Make sure, you add the right files to the right folder.
-- [ ] Diego navragen om de nieuwe mappen opnieuw op te noemen

 ## Style guide